sandrina-p/workshop-a11y-fundamentals/README.md

 These are the material resources for my [Web Accessibility Fundamentals workshop](https://www.sandrina-p.net/workshop-a11y/).

+Currenly, I'm avaliable for booking private workshops with you your team.
+Feel free to reach out!

 ## Pre-Workshop requirements

 To get the most out of the workshop, please do the following things in advance.